-Overall, then, one might conclude that, despite all the rhetoric from government about ‘localism’ and the empowerment of councillors as community leaders, the power and influence of those we elect next week to make a significant difference will unfortunately seem quite limited.
-But candidate for councillorship should not be deterred; ‘where there is a will there is a way’!
-And for those elected and with sufficient commitment and determination to confront the obstacles and to press their cases for change effectively, there is certainly much to be done to make councils work better and for the benefit of those they represent.
+Overall, then, one might conclude that, despite all the rhetoric from government about ‘localism’ and about the empowerment of councillors as community leaders, our newly elected councillors are likely to struggle to effect the changes they promised and will unfortunately find their scope for exercising influence quite limited.
+But then they should not be deterred from trying.
+‘Where there is a will there is a way’!
+And provided they remain committed and determined enough to confront the obstacles and to press their cases for change effectively, there is certainly much to be done to make councils work better and more for the benefit of those they represent.

-Professor John Raine, Professor of Management in Criminal Justice, Institute of Local Government Studies, University of Birmingham.
-Prof Raine is also Councillor for West Ward of Malvern Hills District Council and a candidate for Trinity Division of Worcestershire County Council on Thursday.
+Professor John Raine, Professor of Management in Criminal Justice, Institute of Local Government Studies, University of Birmingham (who was successfully elected to Worcestershire County Council on Thursday)